 Find which communications are taking up the most of their time.
 For example, phone calls are often a significant time sink for operations teams.
 Team members spend hours making unnecessary calls for appointment reminders, rescheduling, delivery updates, and similar notifications.
 It’s much faster to notify customers through text messages.
 If you are experiencing slow email replies from customers, texting can help your teams get faster reply rates, too.

 Determine specific use cases.
 Finally, you’ll want to determine specific workflows where your team is interacting with a customer that would be better served with SMS; maybe delivery statuses of product orders could be routed through SMS, or maybe customer questions about billing would be easier tackled through text.
-For complex use cases, it helps to map out a user journey.
+For complex use cases, it helps to map out a user journey and consider integration with other software.
+For example, integration with NGP VAN for event management or payment solutions if you want customers to perform an action after receiving their SMS.
 That will leave you more confident of the way customers use your communications channels.

 When you set up your business’s platform, there are a few questions you’ll want to ask yourself: